sinkthemall/Do-an-mat-ma-hoc/README.md

-# An In-Depth Look at Advanced Attacks on Asymmetric Cryptography
+# An In-Depth Look at Advanced Attacks on Asymmetric Cryptosystem
 ### Purpose

-- This project aim to provide to you a deep look into asymmetric cryptography : how does it works, its weaknesses and how we could protect our informations with it.
+- This project aim to provide to you a deep look into asymmetric cryptosystem : how does it works, its weaknesses and how we could protect our informations with it.
 This project will focus on 3 main asymmetric cipher : RSA, ECC  and lattice-based cryptography.

 ### Scenario
 - Asymmetric ciphers are used to transfer shared-key (reason for this is because most of asymmetric ciphers are time-consuming as it costs a lot to compute and transfer ciphertext)